Richardaeld/MonaMemorabilia/README.md

 # Testing
 ## Checking Responsiveness
 #### Expectation(s):
-1. All Pages, reguardless of resolution, should Have Good UX, no visual bugs, or misalignments
+1. All Pages, regardless of resolution, should have good UX, no visual bugs, or misalignments.

 #### Assumption(s):
-1. Using latest version of Chrome.
+1. Using the latest version of Chrome.
-1. A monitor that supports 1080p resolution or greater.
+1. Using a monitor that supports 1080p resolution or greater.

 #### Testing Steps:
-1. Open index page of website being tested in Chrome.
+1. Open the index page of the website to test in Chrome.
 1. Open **Inspect mode** in Chrome browser.
 1. Click the **Responsive tab** (that is located underneath the browser address bar) and select an untested device type.
 1. Check for visual bugs, misalignments, or bad UX.